Short-term opportunities with lifelong impact.

 All internships are graded as Satisfactory/Unsatisfactory only.
 At the end of the internship, the on-site supervisor will submit a confidential written evaluation to the internship coordinator, rating the student on a set of criteria ranging from work quality to general attitude.

-Registration is necessary for students who want to receive institutional support for their internship, including getting academic credit and meeting the department’s internship requirement.
+Registration is necessary for students who want to receive institutional support for their internship, including getting academic credit and meeting the department’s internship requirements.

 - Identify an organization that is offering an internship in a communication-related field

-- Have the organization’s internship supervisor send a brief description of the intern’s duties to firstname.lastname@example.org
+- Have the organization’s internship coordinator send a brief description of the intern’s duties to firstname.lastname@example.org

-- Complete the University’s required Student Self-Transportation Agreement and turn it in to the communication department office
+- Complete the University’s required Student Self-Transportation Agreement and turn it in to the Department of Communication office

 - Await permission from the internship coordinator, and then register for COMM 386 (2 credits)